DS-specific expectations

 Feature

-Keep DS games alongside NES, SNES, Game Boy, GBA, and PS1 titles in one browser-accessible collection.
+Keep DS games alongside NES, SNES, Game Boy, GBA, PS1, and Genesis titles in one browser-accessible collection.

 Step 1